 “Firewall” comes with a security feature that enables you to block all incoming communications except those needed for basic internet services such as Bonjour and IPSec.
 If you have turned it on, chances are pretty high that it’s playing the spoilsport by preventing AirDrop from working normally.
 Well, the good thing is you can turn off this security feature without having to disable the Firewall on your Mac.

-To do disable this security feature, click on the Apple menu at the top left corner of the screen and choose System Preferences.
-Next, click on Security & Privacy and choose the Firewall tab.
+To do disable this security feature, go to Apple menu at the top left corner of the screen and choose System Settings.
+Next, click on Networks and choose the Firewall tab.
+After that, click Options and deselect “Block all incoming connections.”
+Also, enable “Automatically allow built-in software to receive incoming connections.”

 For smooth functioning, macOS stores all the known Bluetooth connections in a separate file.
 And when you eliminate the stored connections, Mac is forced to gather new Bluetooth connections.